phenyl/phenyl/README.md

 If you have used mongodb, you will soon get to be friendly with the API of Phenyl😎.

 ## Git-like synchronization
-Phenyl synchronize between server and client by git-like command.
+Phenyl synchronizes between server and client by using git-like command.
 You can acquire server side entity by `pull` and update by `push`.
 This allows us to handle offline oepration easily.